FireStorm Firing System User Guide

 Bonding Procedure

-⚠️Note: Do not hold the bond button for longer than 15s until the Bond light goes out.
+Note: Do not hold the bond button for until the bond LED switches off (~15 seconds).
 This will reset the module.

-⚠️Note: The remote link light updated 1x per second, to show the continuity status of the selected cue.
+Note: The remote link LED is updated 1 x per second to show the continuity status of the selected cue.

 ⚪ Off No signal